Live-Rocks/test/README.md

 This project is a learning task module that uses on-chain records to retain all data, ensuring fair distribution of rewards.

+Fren Suipport is a platform themed around the Suifrens NFT universe.
+The primary function of this platform is to facilitate the exchange of labor and assets in the web3 world, offering a variety of features including public tasks, private tasks, charity crowdfunding, and product crowdfunding.
+Currently, the first phase has implemented the public tasks feature.

+Fren Suipport aims to enable individuals without any web3 assets to seamlessly enter the web3 world.
+Without relying on centralized exchanges, users can earn their first web3 assets directly through activities such as learning, providing labor, and participating in submission competitions.

 <img width="1512" alt="image" src="https://drive.google.com/file/d/1D0HIoMT8lyv4p46dzw0V8USZ40HbyFFM/view?usp=sharing">
 <br/>